AGM South Deepwater Tano (SDWT) – The true jewel in the GNPC acquisition?

 Information is Vital

-The genuine concerns of these CSOs and subject matter experts must be addressed by GNPC while building consensus and garnering support for its proposed venture.
+The genuine concerns of these CSOs and subject matter experts must be adressed by GNPC while building consensus and garnering support for it’s proposed venture.
 There may be so much more to learn about this possible Jewel.

+- FULL TEXT: GNPC responds to Auditor-General's report of breaching procurement laws

+- Brewing tensions arise as strategic investor for Ghana Bauxite Company exits